The Misfits (1961 film): Plot

-In Reno, Nevada, 30-year-old Roslyn Tabor files for a quickie six-week residency divorce from her inattentive husband, Raymond.
-Afterward, Roslyn's landlady Isabelle takes her to a cocktail lounge at Harrah's for drinks.
-At Harrah's they meet an aging cowboy named Gaylord Langland, and his tow truck driver best friend, Guido.
-The friendly Guido tells Roslyn and Isabelle about his unfinished house in the country by Pyramid Lake.
-Later that day, the group drives out to the unfinished house Guido has built for his late wife.
-After drinking and dancing, Roslyn has had too much to drink, so Gaylord drives her home to Reno.
+In Reno, Nevada, 30-year-old Roslyn Tabor seeks a six-week residency divorce from her inattentive husband, Raymond.
+Afterward, her landlady, Isabelle, takes her to Harrah's cocktail lounge, where they meet an aging cowboy, Gaylord Langland, and his tow-truck driver friend, Guido.
+Guido mentions an unfinished house he built for his late wife, and later, the group visits the property.
+After an evening of drinking and dancing, Gaylord drives an inebriated Roslyn home to Reno.